Tribute to Rachel Corrie

 In the blog sphere, Shahrzad and Unique Muslimah are working on a brand new blog project called: Empowered Muslim Youth.
 Please take a look and support their project by giving your input.

-I have also been reading Dr Marranci’s rather interesting blog: Islam, Muslims and an Anthropologist.
-And the full of resources Spreading the Deen blog run by Aishah Dhorat which I found on google under muslimsweety.
+I have also been reading Dr Marranci‘s rather interesting blog: Islam, Muslims and an Anthropologist.

 Oh and Pakistani Spectator was kind enough to send me bunch of interview questions which they have now published on their site.
 I must admit I knew nothing about this excellent blog until I’d seen it.. and what can I say?
 If you like to know anything about Pakistan, its people, culture and particularly Political analysis… it’s the one stop blog for all.